Looking for an authentic Singapore noodles recipe?

 2. To shorten the stir-frying time.
 (The longer I fry it, the stickier it becomes).

 The cooking method is Blanch the vermicelli in hot water and cool it immediately in cold water.

 Why is this cooking method work?

-8 Tips and useful notes to cook the best Singapore noodles
+4. Eight tips and useful notes to cook the best Singapore noodles

+a.
 Choice of ingredients

 The Singapore Noodles Recipe